Directors Series: Quentin Tarantino’s Reservoir Dogs

 - Before he was an actor, Eddie Bunker, (Mr. Blue) was a criminal and had spent half of his life in different facilities.
 At 42, he started writing crime novels, and Quentin Tarantino was a fan.

-Enjoyed Reservoir Dogs: Breaking Down Quentin Tarantino’s Masterpiece?
-Please share it in your social networks (Facebook, Twitter, email etc) by using social media buttons at the side or bottom of the blog.
+Enjoyed Directors Series: Quentin Tarantino’s Reservoir Dogs?
+Please share it in your social networks (Facebook, Twitter, email, etc) by using social media buttons at the side or bottom of the blog.
 Or post to your blog and anywhere else you feel it would be a good fit.
 Thanks.

 I welcome thoughts and remarks on ANY of the content above in the comments section below…